3.9 Student Responsibilities for Conduct

-3.9 Student Responsibilities for Conduct

 Option #2 for disciplinary hearing:

-The Student Judiciary is appointed by the President of the College upon the recommendation of the Student Government Association.
-Involvement of the Student Judiciary regarding a disciplinary matter is the option of the individual(s) charged with a code violation.
+The Student Judicial Board is appointed by the President of the college upon the recommendation of the Student Government Association.
+Involvement of the Student Judicial Board regarding a disciplinary matter is the option of the individual(s) charged with a code violation.

 The Student Judicial Board is a committee of five (2 students, 2 faculty, 1 staff member) who will review the code violation, evidence and documentation, and make a written recommendation regarding findings and related sanctions to the Judicial Officer.
 The Judicial Officer will review the recommendation of the Student Judicial Board and will inform the alleged code violator(s) in writing of the official college ruling no later than seven (7) calendar days following the disciplinary hearing.
 Outcomes of hearings involving Gender-based misconduct cases will be shared simultaneously with all involved parties.

 Disruptive classroom behavior and other classroom offenses, including both face-to-face and online learning environments, will be filed with the Academic Dean in the department where the violation occurred, or with the INTG Coordinator for such offenses in INTG classes.
 Faculty members make primary decisions regarding student discipline in the classroom.
 These decisions are subject to review by the appropriate Academic Dean responsible for the department, or by the INTG Coordinator for those classes.

 Faculty member will ask the student to cease the disruptive or code violating behavior.